Hugh1996/naval-conquest/README.md

 The objective is for players to beat the computer by successfully sinking all of the computer's battleships before their own battleships are discovered.

-Each individual battleship is confined to a single square on the game grid.
+Each individual battleship is confined to a single square on the game board.

 [View the live version here](https://naval-conquest-30afa5133057.herokuapp.com/).